schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 In this chapter you will learn about:

+* What is Makeblock
+* What you can you do with Makeblock
+* How to connect your mBot to MakeBlock
+* How to use the various widgets to control your mBot
-* How to control the mBot using MakeBlock on a tablet
+* How to use the various widgets to receive sensor data from your mBot and visualise it

 ---